Mshivam2409/DockerAUV/README.md

 ```
 docker exec -it container_id bash
 ```
-Remember you'll have to source the environment variables for every new terminal CUURENTLY.
+Remember you'll have to source the environment variables for every new terminal CURRENTLY.
 This will be fixed in future.
 ```
 cd catkin_ws
 source devel/setup.bash